IamSandipanBhowmick/NeuromorphicPrims/README.md

 ## Note

-The description and documentation were written with the help of ChatGPT, as I am not great in English or in communication in general
+The description and documentation were written with the help of ChatGPT, as I am not great at English or at communication in general

 Any suggestions, corrections, or improvements are welcome.